spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/README.md

 This section also includes procedures and information relating to the Elastigroup Actions menu.
 To learn more, choose a tutorial in the sidebar on the left.

 <img src="/elastigroup/_media/tutorials-getting-to-know-01.png" />

-## What's Next?

-To learn more about other Elastigroup procedures, read about Elastigroup [Tasks](elastigroup/tutorials/elastigroup-tasks/) and Elastigroup [Budgets](elastigroup/tutorials/elastigroup-budgets/).